-- impact and risk of physical harm to self & others - impact and risk of loss of elements which make up decent quality of life & equality of opportunity function of the behaviour

-Specialist assessment will be undertaken by the appropriate clinicians, including speech & language therapists, occupational therapists, physiotherapists, a clinical psychologist & a psychiatrist

-Bladon also has access to external music and art therapists.

-Bladon also has access to external agencies such as CBS and CAMHS
+- impact and risk of physical harm to self & others - impact and risk of loss of elements which make up decent quality of life & equality of opportunity • function of the behaviour - Specialist assessment will be undertaken by the appropriate clinicians, including speech & language therapist, occupational therapist, & a psychiatrist. - Maple View also has access to external music therapists. - Maple View also has access to external agencies such as CBS and CAMHS